0nix/ggj21/twine/ending7.md

 Ah yes, Sergeant Bayer.

 The righteous and incorruptible Bayer was not happy with you.

 When you and your superiors had reported your findings to Division IX, he was fit to explode like a runaway train.

 Division IX is a review board for standard and special investigative operations across State Security.
 The Ministry will not act unless a conviction is all but guaranteed.
-After all, the punishments you administered were not designed to rehabilitate offenders, they were meant to eliminate.
+After all, the punishments you administered were not designed to rehabilitate offenders, they were meant to eliminate them.

-To annihilate.

-To destroy.

-Destroy what?
-Well, you'll see soon enough.
+If you wore any sign or seal of the government of this country, you borrowed from the fear and respect that many people before you created.
+And so it's your job, and the job of everyone around you, to carry that forward.

+Otherwise, they will come for you.

 For such punitive strength, we needed to make sure our record stays clean.
 To prevent comrades working for Division IX to suffer from retaliation, nobody was allowed to know their identity or their rank.

 Your desk neighbors could be right next to you for years, decades, and you would never know their real occupation.

 Their post in Division IX is only disclosed to Division Heads, the Office of the Minister, and their closest allies in Division II Counter-Intelligence.
 They also had unclassified liaisons, who spoke on behalf of Division IX, which made secrecy much simpler.

 Bayer was one such liaison.
 And he made sure you knew about that the final day of the investigation.

 Everyone heard him threaten you and the Lieutenant to be court-martialed.
 He called you every name under the sun.

-"Vermin", "fascist" come to mind.
-"A blood-sucking lamprey stuck on the country's teat," as far as insults go, is quite the choice of words.
+"Vermin" and "fascist" come to mind.
+You were called "a blood-sucking lamprey stuck on the country's teat" too.
+As far as insults go, that was quite the choice of words.

 The day after, you found yourself tasked with a mountain menial, dull tasks that were beneath your station.
 Mail-opening, document-filing, note-transcribing tasks suitable for a wet-round-the-ears greenhorn.